ALASdoo/alasdoo_com_v2/content/english/_index.md

 ######################### Consulting #####################
 consulting:
   enable: true
-  title: 'Looking to outsource your software development and QA needs?'
+  title: 'Looking to outsource your software development and QA&nbspneeds?'
-  content: 'Contact us to learn how we can help your project skyrocket!'
+  content: 'Contact us to learn how we can help your project&nbspskyrocket!'
   button:
     enable: true
     type: 'primary'